 The Croatian National Bank's role is the central bank of the Republic of Croatia.
 Also, The Croatian National Bank is part of the European Central Banks System.
 The main goal of CNB is to achieve price stability and the stability of the financial system as a whole.
-The National Bank of Croatia executes monetary policy and supervises the activities of credit institutions, credit unions, payment institutions and electronic money institutions.
+The National Bank of Croatia executes monetary policy and supervises the activities of credit institutions, credit unions, payment institutions, and electronic money institutions.
 Institutions affiliated with the Croatian Central Bank are obliged to ensure Anti-Money Laundering compliance.

 Anti-Money Laundering Office

 The Anti-Money Laundering Office is Croatia's Financial Intelligence Unit.
 The Anti-Money Laundering Office was established as an independent and private unit operating under the Croatian Ministry of Finance.
 The Anti-Money Laundering Office aims to create an effective AML process by regulating AML / CFT regulations according to international standards.
-Apart from these, AMLO is responsible for the collection, examines and transmission of AML data to competent government bodies.
-Banks and other financial institutions are obliged to report suspicious transactions detected to Apart from these, AMLO.
+Apart from these, AMLO is responsible for the collection, examination, and transmission of AML data to competent government bodies.
+Banks and other financial institutions are obliged to report suspicious transactions detected.
+Apart from these, AMLO.

 AML Requirements in Croatia

 Croatia enacted a new Money Laundering and Terrorism Financing Prevention Act in 2017 to address incompatibilities between existing AML legislation and European Union regulations.
 We examine the main AML requirements in Croatia under this law in this article.
-In this article, you can learn about Know Your Customer, Customer Due Diligence, Enhanced Due Diligence and Reporting of Suspicious Transactions.
+In this article, you can learn about Know Your Customer, Customer Due Diligence, Enhanced Due Diligence, and Reporting of Suspicious Transactions.